aurelio-amerio/techytok/_posts/2019-11-03-lesson-functions.md

 Functions are the main building blocks in Julia.
 Every operation on variables and other elements is performed through functions, even the mathematical operators that we have seen in the chapter before are functions in an infix form.

-If we want to simplify what a function is, we can imagine it as a box which can optionally take an input, perform some operations and returns an output of some sort.
+If we want to simplify what a function is, we can picture it as a box which can optionally take an input, performs some operations and returns an output of some sort.

 # Defining functions